bumblefudge/bumblefudge.github.io/_posts/2019-06-29-Its-the-liability,-stupid--Airbnb,-platform-economics,-and-regulatory-bedrock.md

   The US law that created Social media decades ago and AirBNB's sweet new deal from the EU have something in common: big-time immunity from consequences.
 ---

-##It’s the liability, stupid: Airbnb, platform economics, and regulatory bedrock

 **TLDR:**